Skip Navigation

 Rabbit ear mites, or Psoroptes cuniculi, are a common parasitic problem responsible for the condition known as ear canker.
-Considered one of the most common mites of rabbits, it also causes infection in cavies, horses, goats, antelopes, sheep, and cattle.
-Left untreated, canker can lead to secondary bacterial infections of the skin or invade the middle and inner ear leading to neurological disorders and fatal meningitis.
+Ear canker is considered one of the most common mites of rabbits, it also causes infection in guinea pigs (cavy), horses, goats, antelopes, sheep, and cattle.
+Left untreated, canker can lead to secondary bacterial infections of the skin or invade the middle and inner ear, leading to neurological disorders and fatal meningitis.

 Type